informaticslab/sitemon/README.md

 ## Goals
-To provide a timely reporting system that alerts individuals when a server goes down or the temperature is the server room is too high.
+To provide a timely reporting system that alerts individuals when a server goes down or the temperature in the server room is too high.

 ##Requirements
 * Python 2.7